What It Means to Make a Deposit

 FDIC-insured deposit: Your bank deposits are insured by the U.S. government in the event your bank fails.
 Most bank deposits are insured up to $250,000.
 At credit unions, deposits are NCUSIF-insured, which is just as safe as FDIC insurance.

 You can deposit funds into your account in several ways.

 If using an ATM, no deposits slips or envelopes are required when the ATM is equipped with scanning technology that captures an image of your check.
-Follow the ATM instructions carefully—some ATMs still use deposit slips.
+Follow the ATM instructions carefully, though—some ATMs do still use deposit slips.

-- If your employer pays you by direct deposit, those funds go right into your bank account without you having to take any action.
-In some cases, the money is available for spending before traditional paper paychecks arrive in the mail.
+Electronically: If your employer pays you by direct deposit, those funds go right into your bank account without any action on your part.
+In some cases, the money is even available for spending before traditional paper paychecks arrive in the mail.

-- You can transfer money from one bank account to another, making a deposit into the receiving account.
-Doing so saves you the work of taking a withdrawal from one account (or writing a check) simply to deposit into another.
-If your bank uses Zelle for money transfers, those deposits may be available more or less immediately.
+You can also transfer money from one bank account to another electronically, making a deposit into the receiving account.
+If your bank uses Zelle for money transfers, those deposits may be available immediately.

 Note that you may have to wait to use your money after you make a deposit.
-Depending on how you add funds to your account, your bank may impose a waiting period to ensure that there are no problems with the deposit.
-The wait is longest with personal checks, but government-issued checks and wire transfers into your account are available much more quickly.
+Depending on how you add funds to your account, your bank may impose a waiting period to ensure that there are no problems with the deposit, such as a bounced check.
+The wait is longest with personal checks; government-issued checks and wire transfers into your account are available much more quickly.

-To find out how long you’ll have to wait, ask a teller or customer service representative about your bank’s the funds availability policy.
-In some cases, this waiting period can protect you—if you spend money that fails to arrive, you’ll have to repay the bank, and you may bounce checks and incur penalty fees in the meantime.
+To find out how long you’ll have to wait, ask a teller or customer service representative about your bank’s funds availability policy.
+In some cases, this waiting period can protect you—if you spend money from what turns out to be a bad deposit, you’ll have to repay the bank, and you may bounce checks and incur penalty fees in the meantime.